Nonequilibrium Dynamics of Dirac Quantum Criticality in Imaginary Time

 As shown in Fig.~\ref{figure5}, by rescaling $A$ and $\tau$ according to Eq.~(\ref{eq:auto}) and adjusting the trial value of the $\theta$ to make the rescaled curves collapse onto each other, we access the dynamic exponent $\theta=-0.84(4)$.

-The negative exponent $\theta$ is notably interesting since it is in sharp contrast to classical criticality, in which $\theta$ is usually positive.
-To illustrate the underlying physics, we consider the short-time dynamic behavior from an initial RS state with a small residual magnetization $m_0$.
-By operator product expansion~\cite{Janssen1989}, it was shown that the order parameter $m$ evolves as $m\propto m_0\tau^{\theta}$ in the short-time stage.
-This dynamical scaling behavior is the consequence of the competition between the domain expansion of magnetization and the critical fluctuation.
-In classical cases, the critical fluctuations of order parameter are weak in the short-time stage of evolution, and domain expansion around the seeds of $m_0$ is dominant, giving rise to a positive $\theta$.
-This scenario also holds for the quantum Ising model (See the supplementary materials \cite{SM}).
-In contrast, the presence of gapless Dirac fermions strongly enhances the critical fluctuations of magnetization and suppresses the tendency of domain expansion, hence yielding the negative dynamic exponent $\theta$.
-The negative value of $\theta$ offers an extraordinary aspect to witness the fermionic quantum criticality from the perspective of nonequilibrium dynamics.
+The negative exponent $\theta$ is notably interesting since it is in sharp contrast to classical criticality, where $\theta$ is typically positive.
+To illustrate the underlying physics, it is intuitive to consider the short-time dynamics of $m$ from an initial RS state with a small residual magnetization $m_0$.
+It was shown that $m$ evolves as $m \propto m_0 \tau^{\theta}$ in the short-time stage~\cite{Janssen1989}, governed by the competition between domain growth and critical fluctuations.
+In classical systems, critical fluctuations of the order parameter are not yet developed at early times, allowing magnetic domains to grow around the $m_0$ seeds and yielding $\theta>0$.
+This scenario also holds for the quantum Ising model~\cite{Yins2014prb,SM}, where bosonic order-parameter correlations remain weak in the short-time stage, and the $\theta>0$ critical initial slip originates from the mean-field tendency toward ordering~\cite{Yins2014prb}.
+In contrast, in Dirac criticality, fermion correlations rapidly build up and equilibrate much earlier than their bosonic counterparts (see~\cite{SM}, Fig.~S4).
+This may arise from the linear dispersion and low density of states near the Dirac point, which lead to higher characteristic energies and shorter relaxation times than those of the bosonic modes.
+Consequently, the imaginary-short-time dynamics of the system is dominated by critical fluctuations of gapless fermions, while magnetic ordering is suppressed, resulting in a negative critical initial slip exponent $\theta<0$, in analogy to the real-time case~\cite{Yin2019prl}.

-\pdfbookmark[1]{Discussions and concluding remarks}{sec7} \it Discussions and concluding remarks--- In summary, we perform sign-problem-free QMC simulation to investigate the imaginary-time relaxation dynamics in a Dirac QCP belonging to chiral Heisenberg universality class.
-For the first time, we develop scaling forms for different initial states in Dirac QCP and reveal rich nonequilibrium dynamic scaling behaviors.
-Particularly, a negative critical initial slip exponent $\theta=-0.84(4)$ is observed in the relaxation process from uncorrelated random spin initial state, remarkably different from the classical cases in which $\theta$ is positive.
-The negative critical initial slip exponent unveiled in our study is thus a new manifestation of Dirac QCP, shedding new light on the understanding of QCP in fermionic systems through the lens of short-time dynamic behavior.
+\pdfbookmark[1]{Discussions and concluding remarks}{sec1} \it Discussions and concluding remarks--- In summary, we perform sign-problem-free QMC simulation to investigate the ITCD in a Dirac QCP belonging to chiral Heisenberg universality class.
+For the first time, we extend the nonequilibrium scaling theory to Dirac systems and establish the corresponding scaling forms for different initial states, thereby revealing rich nonequilibrium dynamic scaling behaviors.
+Particularly, a negative critical initial slip exponent $\theta=-0.84(4)$ is observed in the ITCD from the RS initial state, remarkably different from the classical cases in which $\theta$ is usually positive, confirming the role of fermion fluctuations in relaxation dynamics~\cite{Yin2019prl}.